 - Job: Creates one or more pods, runs a certain task(s) to completion, then deletes the pod(s).

 Kubernetes has grown to unprecedented heights even after launching in 2015.
 It offers varied benefits, many companies of all sizes look to develop products and services to meet an ever-increasing demand.
-It can work on both public and private clouds and has made it one of the favorite tools for businesses that work with hybrid clouds.
+It can work on both public and private clouds and has made it one of the favourite tools for businesses that work with hybrid clouds.
 It is one of the most loved platforms to learn for developers.
 Kubernetes would not have the success that it does without the conscious effort by the community which is extremely welcoming to the newcomers.
 Kubernetes is undoubtedly a game-changer! 😏